 The bottom line is that a cat sneaking a couple M&M's or Hershey's Kisses should not have a problem, but it is not a good habit to get into.
-A chocoholic cat is a potentially disastrous situation.
-Take a look at a chocolate toxicity calculator for an estimate of how much chocolate may be dangerous for your cat.
+But, a chocoholic cat can be a problem.

 Medical Treatment for Your Pet

 A veterinarian's medical treatment for chocolate poisoning usually involves inducing vomiting within two hours of eating the chocolate.
 The doctor may also give the cat medications to control its heart rate.